 Which courier companies can one use?

 Courier companies are those that deliver all the way to a door, into a person’s hand.
 The tracking number (called a waybill number) will show up online as delivered and include the person’s name on the tracking page (see image).
-We have used DHL mostly and never once had any issues, even to very remote countries and islands on all sides of the globe.
-Within South Africa, we usually use PostNet’s courier service or THE COURIER GUY, however there are a few couriers in SA worth using.
+We have used DHL mostly and never once had any issues, even to very remote countries and islands on all sides of the globe, even in South Africa.

-Sending documents with EMS, NZ Post, Royal Mail, U.S. Postal Service (USPS) and other postal companies, even if choosing the courier option, does NOT guarantee that the document will never enter South Africa’s postal system.
+Sending documents with EMS, NZ Post, Royal Mail, U.S. Postal Service (USPS) and other postal companies, even if choosing the courier option, does NOT guarantee that the document will avoid South Africa’s postal system.
 You should NOT use these services to send or courier South African documents.
 EMS is especially slow and does not actually courier once it arrives in South Africa.

 Couriering is safe – go ahead and use it!

 To courier South African documents is easy, simply go to a courier company’s website and fill in the form to alert them to collect from you, or visit their physical store to send your documents safely.
 The cost will be well worth it as you can rest assured that your documentation will arrive quickly and effortlessly.